Fishing Locations and Access

 The Eastern Region runs from Wairoa in the south, across to the Rangitaiki River headwaters and up through Huka Falls and Lake Maraetai on the Waikato River.

-The region continues along the Kaimai ranges to finally reach its northern most point at the top of Tauranga Harbour.
-A huge range of fishing opportunities are available throughout the region.
+The region continues along the Kaimai ranges to finally reach its northernmost point at the top of Tauranga Harbour.
+The region offers a huge range of fishing opportunities.

 The Bay of Plenty has a large number of spectacular river fisheries from the Waioeka River in the east, through the Rangitaiki, Tarawera and Kaituna catchments to the Ngamuwahine River in the west.
-These rivers have excellent fly and spin-fishing only a few hours drive apart.
-Lakes such as Aniwhenua also provide excellent family fishing experiences and great shoreline fishing.
+These rivers have excellent fly and spin fishing only a few hours drive apart.
+Lakes such as Aniwhenua also provide excellent family fishing experiences and great shoreline angling.

 Access & Signage Programme: